Vin Sinners: Trinity of Sin – EP

 While the band worked on a full length studio album, it was decided that an EP called Trinity of Sin would be released as a precursor to the band's evolving sound.
 It would comprise three tracks, namely "Hail Ya Sinners I" (originally released in the first album), "Hail Ya Sinners II" (originally released on the 2nd album) and an all new "Hail Ya Sinners III" that would feature the new band.
 The EP was released in November 2019 and a lyrics video was released for the new song.

 Third studio album – VS III

 The band continued to work on completing their 3rd full length studio album.
 Now working with a new producer, Irfan Omar from IQ Lifestyle Studios, the band had set a date of release for 22 April 2020.
 The 11 song record called VS III was released on that date and was made available on digital channels across the world including Spotify, Amazon, Apple Music, Anghami, and GooglePlay to name a few.

-2020
+2020-222

 On 10 July 2020, Vin Sinners announced they would be releasing a new single called "Lockdown Lie".
 A release date has not yet been announced.
+Among the song is "Make Your Stand" devoted to lead vocalist Vin Nair's daughter, for which Nord Anglia choir participated.

+In 2021, Josh left Vin Sinners and in 2022, DJ Praful had to leave citing personal commitments.
+While their exits were at the worst possible time, Vin Sinners recruited Ahmad Rammal from Lebanon who lived in Dubai at the time as their 2nd guitarist.
+Soon after, Thomas Voss who also hails from Frankfurt Oder and a dear friend of Michael Schiller and Thomas Mielenz, joined the band as their bassist and backing vocalist.